Options for Year 11s

 - BTEC - Level 1, 2 or 3 qualifications which are assessed through a portfolio of work and observations.

-- Apprenticeship - Intermediate (Level 2); Advanced (Level 3); or Higher (Level 4 and above).
-Usually, you will be in paid employment for four or five days per week and study towards a qualification through flexible or online learning.
+- Apprenticeship - Intermediate (Level 2); Advanced (Level 3); or Higher (Level 4-6).
+You will typically be in paid employment for four days per week and study towards a qualification through flexible or online learning.

 - Traineeship - A scheme for helping young people gain work skills before they move onto an apprenticeship or a job.

 - Work with training - You can work for an employer, and the employer must allow you time to be able to study an accredited course (this can be flexible e.g. evenings, weekends, distance learning) for a minimum of 280 hours per calendar year.

 Which level of course should I apply for?